uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/table.rst

 4. Every new :expr:`oneapi::dal::table` sub-type shall define a unique id number - the "kind" that represents objects of that type in runtime.

-The following listing provides an example of table API regarding kinds and copy-assignment operation:
+The following listing provides an example of table API to illustrate table kinds and copy-assignment operation:

 .. code-block:: cpp